guillenjs/film-reel-frontend/README.md

 # Filmreel

-Filmreel is an application tha allows you to search for movies, view their decriptions, and allow you to like them or dislike them.
+Filmreel is an application tha allows you to search for movies, view their descriptions, and will allow you to like them or dislike them.

 Live demo website: [https://film-reel.netlify.app/](https://film-reel.netlify.app/)